mnordsletten/includeos.github.io/_posts/2017-03-15-includeos-0-10-released.markdown

 ## Boot

 To make building and running IncludeOS services as simple as possible, you can use the new `boot` command line tool.
 A number of useful options are provided, but if you just want to run your IncludeOS service, simply type `boot` followed by the name of your service binary and press enter to fire up a VM with your service.
-When you are done, press `Control-C` to stop the service and shut down the VM -- no need to memorize obscure QEMU keyboard command sequences! :)
+When you are done, press `Ctrl-C` to stop the service and shut down the VM -- no need to memorize obscure QEMU keyboard command sequences! :)

 ![boot animation]({{site-url}}/media/boot.gif)